Challengermode/OpenTransit/documentation/docs/tutorials/basic-communication.md

 When we publish SubmitOrder messages via a Producer, the message is published to the `Shared:SubmitOrder` exchange, then routed to the SubmitOrder exchange and, then ultimately routed to the SubmitOrder queue.

+#### Mapping RabbitMQ topology with the Generic Broker

+Here, we are mapping RabbitMQ-specific concepts to the Generic Broker model.

+- The `SubmitOrder` and `ProcessOrder` queues act as the **Receive Endpoints** for the `SubmitOrder` and `ProcessOrder` messages, respectively.
+- The `Shared:SubmitOrder` and `Shared:ProcessOrder` exchanges represent the **Publish Endpoints** for those same messages.
+- The remaining exchanges are RabbitMQ-specific implementation details and do not map to any concept in the Generic Broker.

 ---

 To have a better understanding, you may clone the [project](https://github.com/OpenTransitLab/Tutorials/tree/main/Tutorials.BasicCommunication) and create more message types experimentation.